AStudentOfCS/NodeJS-Deeper/Blogsters/README.md

 2/ App Testing with Jest on Chromium using Puppeteer.

-3/ Wiring up Travis CI
+3/ Wiring up Travis CI - Update new repository